robby-cornelissen/pt-p710bt-label-maker/README.rst

 In its current version, these are the two most important limitations of the application script:

 * Hard-coded to print to 24mm tape.
-* Only prints one label at the time.

-Both of these might be addressed in future updates if the need arises.

 License
 -------